What Can LASIK Do For Me?

 What Is IntraLase?

-With IntraLase, a beam of laser light is used to create your corneal flap, which is then, lifted so the second step of LASIK- the reshaping of your cornea-can be performed.
+With IntraLase, a beam of laser light is used to create your corneal flap, which is then, lifted so the second step of LASIK- the reshaping of your cornea-can is performed.
 When your LASIK treatment is over, the flap is securely repositioned into place.
 This bladeless, computer-guided technology is 100 percent more accurate than most of the mechanical microkeratomes.